-- 10.1 The relevant Director of University Services or their nominee will check that the appeal or complaint rests on a claim of procedural irregularity, or that it has been submitted in relation to a judgement of guilt in relation to plagiarism and/ or collusion.
+- 10.1 The relevant Director of University Services or their nominee will check that the appeal or complaint rests on a claim of procedural irregularitywhich shall include claims that evidence was not fully or properly considered.
 Where this is not the case the Stage Two submission will not be accepted for further detailed consideration and the student will be advised in writing that the submission does not meet the conditions necessary for consideration as a Stage Two Appeal or Complaint. - 10.2 Where the Stage Two submission makes a claim of procedural irregularity at Stage One this will be investigated by the relevant Director of University Services or their nominee. - 10.3 Where the Director of University Services is satisfied that there is evidence of procedural irregularity at Stage One the Student will be advised that his/her Stage Two Appeal or Complaint has been upheld. - 10.4 Where the Director of University Services is not satisfied that there is evidence of procedural irregularity at Stage One, the case shall also be considered by either the ADTP/ADRP as appropriate.